PreyanshK/Personal-Website-V2/README.md

-# Personal Website
+# 2nd Version of my Personal Website
-My 2nd version of my personal website which is built using React.js and Material-UI library.
+- Built using React.js and Material-UI library
+- Compatible with mobile devices and a simplistic user interface

 ### Landing Page